-Most of us work on teams in some form or another.
-We all have coworkers who, ideally, hold us in high regard — even if we're just doing a side gig to earn extra money.
+Chances are you work with coworkers in some form or another.
+Most of us work on teams with people who, ideally, hold us in high regard — even if we're just doing a side gig to earn extra money.

 But you can't get along great with everyone.
 There will invariably be a colleague or colleagues you don't mesh with.
 And recognizing those signs will help you navigate the workplace much better.